sasjs/vscode-extension/README.md

 * Visual Studio Code Marketplace (suitable for VS Code):  https://marketplace.visualstudio.com/items?itemName=SASjs.sasjs-for-vscode
 * Open VSX (Suitable for VSCodium and Theia): https://open-vsx.org/extension/sasjs/sasjs-for-vscode

+If you have questions or would like support on the extension, visit our support group at [https://matrix.to/#/#sasjs:4gl.io](https://matrix.to/#/#sasjs:4gl.io).

 ## Features

+* Code Documentation
+* Code Execution
+* SAS Lint and Format

+### Code Documentation

+Generate HTML docs from your SAS code!
+Requires a local installation of [Doxygen](https://www.doxygen.nl/download.html).
+Video overview available [here](https://vid.4gl.io/w/7cbbpZwU9U2DNBnC5SHb7n).

+Configuration is identical to the SASjs CLI, documented at [https://cli.sasjs.io/doc](https://cli.sasjs.io/doc), driven by the [docConfig](https://cli.sasjs.io/sasjsconfig.html#docConfig) object.

+Given that projects may be new to SASjs (without a `sasjs/sasjsconfig.json` file) the following workflow takes place:

+1. If workspace contains a `sasjs/sasjsconfig.json` file, go to Step 3
+2. If any of the parent directories contains a `sasjs/sasjsconfig.json` file, use this as the target, and go to Step 4.
+3. Create a workspace-level `sasjs` directory with `sasjsconfig.json` file (and doxy files), and use this as the target.
+4. Generate docs according to the target [`docConfig.outDirectory`](https://cli.sasjs.io/sasjsconfig.html#docConfig_outDirectory) property, which is `sasjsbuild/docs` by default.
+5. Put the `index.html` in focus

+To view the `index.html` as a web page, open in Firefox, or right click and view with the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension (if installed).

 ### Code Execution